JerryFZhang/SwiftCounter/README.md

 Jerry Zhang(zhang96)

 # How to use
 Clone or download it as a zip, open the Xcode project file and build it using the simulator or your phone.
 Notice, it may atcually take longer period of time to get it build on your phone.

+- Tap to count
+- Touch and drag to count fastly
+- Tap "Reset" to clear

 # License
 This component is available under MIT license.